The information on this page was collected from public resources.

 Is there cash assistance available?
 Who is eligible?
 How does someone apply?Yes.
 You can receive a one-time financial assistance of PLN 300 per person to cover the most urgent expenses.
 You are eligible if you:

-More information here On July 1, applications for financial assistance for schoolchildren began to be accepted in Poland.
-The "Dobry start" program is a payment in the amount of 300 zlotys, which parents of schoolchildren receive once an hour to purchase school supplies and prepare for the new school year.
-Applications are accepted until November 30, but it is worth noting that after submitting the application, money will be transferred to the account within one or two months.
-More information here Citizens of Ukraine temporarily living in Poland and unable to pay for housing can ask for help from the Polish authorities.
+More detailed information about financial assistance can be found on the project page Citizens of Ukraine temporarily living in Poland and unable to pay for housing can ask for help from the Polish authorities.
 If you have already rented accommodation or are planning to do so, you can apply to participate in the program if you meet certain criteria.
 Subsidies help to settle with the landlord, pay utility bills, and pay off administrative fees.
 You can apply for participation in the program if you rent or own real estate.
 Documentary proof of the lease or ownership is required.
-More information here |
+More information here Parents of children attending daycare can receive monthly financial assistance in the amount of 400 zlotys.
+More information here The Polish Center for International Assistance (PCPM Foundation) provides financial assistance to Ukrainians in Poland.
+For this purpose, two assistance programs were created for Ukrainians who came to Poland:

 How do I set up a bank account?You can set a bank account in any bank in Poland.
 You can check out the different banks' offers here |